 At the top of my list of fabulous things is walking through Tuscany’s network of white roads.
 These winding routes were originally carved out centuries ago by the enigmatic Etruscans, and later expanded by the Romans so that their war horses and soldiers could reach all parts of Europe from France to England.
 As a matter of fact, the sentence “all roads lead to Rome,” actually refers to this network of interconnecting trails.
 As cities grew they became neglected, left to be used by farmers and locals as they strolled from town to town.

 Tuscany Back Stage Pass

-With lush rolling hills, medieval towns and meandering roads keeping it all together, Tuscany’s landscape is idyllic.
+Escape to Tuscany’s idyllic landscape.
 There is something eminently peaceful in wandering through vineyards and olive groves, passing vines tended by generations of winemakers, and savoring traditional cuisine made of the freshest local ingredients.
-Once you experience the magic of medieval towns and renaissance landscapes, you’ll never want to leave.
+Walk the lush rolling hills and medieval towns with their meandering roads.
+Experience the magic of medieval towns and renaissance landscapes and you’ll never want to leave.

 - Discover the Tuscany countryside, culture, food, and traditions.

 - Visit the Tuscany of your dreams on this awesome trip.

 - Check out Chianti’s main wine market town of Greve.

 - Walk past vineyards to the Castello di Brolio, home of the original Chianti Classico recipe.